-Slidell PD searching for violent robbery suspect
+Video shows armed robber manhandling cashier in gas station holdup

 Latest Weather Blog

-SLIDELL- Police are searching for what they are calling an unidentified violent robber caught on surveillance video.
+SLIDELL- Police are trying to identify an armed man whose violent robbery of a St. Tammany Parish business was caught on video.

-The incident happened after midnight Thursday at a Shell Gas Station on 1833 Old Spanish Trail.
-The surveillance footage shows the suspect pulling up to store in a black Infinity SUV.
+The incident happened early Thursday morning at a Shell Gas Station on 1833 Old Spanish Trail.
+The surveillance footage shows the suspect pulling up to store in a black SUV.

-The man walks in the store then pins the store clerk against the counter, forcing her to open the register.
-The suspect takes the cash out of the register, as well as several packs of Kool cigarettes, and flees the scene.
+Video shows the man walking into the store and pinning the clerk against the counter, forcing her to open the register.
+The suspect takes the cash, as well as several packs of Kool cigarettes, and flees the scene.

-The robber is described as a black male wearing all dark clothing with a New Orleans Saints hat and was driving a black Infinity SUV.
+The robber was described as a black male wearing all dark clothing with a New Orleans Saints hat and driving a black Infinity SUV.

-Anyone with information on the suspect's identity is asked to call Slidell PD.
+Anyone with information on the suspect's identity is asked to call Slidell police at 985-646-4348.